SalishSeaCast/tools/docs/SalishSeaTools/nowcast.rst

-Install the packages that the :ref:`SalishSeaTools` depends on, the package itself, and its companion package :ref:`SalishSeaCmd`:
+Install the packages that the :ref:`SalishSeaTools` depends on, the package itself, and its companion package :ref:`SalishSeaCmdProcessor`:

 .. code-block:: bash